18F/methods/_pages/decide/comparative-analysis.md

 No PRA implications.
 No information is collected from members of the public.

 ## Examples from 18F
- - [Draft Web Design Standards Comparative Analysis] (https://github.com/18F/web-design-standards/wiki/Comparative-Analysis)
+ - [Draft U.S. Web Design Standards Comparative Analysis] (https://github.com/18F/web-design-standards/wiki/Comparative-Analysis)